 |single stranded DNA||33||ssDNA template|

-Because of its spectrometer, BMG LABTECH instruments offer easy handling for DNA absorbance measurements by simply selecting a wavelength of 260 nm or by measuring a spectrum which covers the absorbance maximum.
+Because of its spectrometer, BMG LABTECH instruments offer easy handling for DNA absorbance measurements by simply selecting a wavelength of 260 nm or by measuring a spectrum that covers the absorbance maximum.
 Furthermore, with the help of the data analysis software, MARS, it is possible to determine different nucleic acid concentrations depending on the extinction coefficient.

-The ratio of A260/A280 indicates how pure the DNA sample is and it can be measured just as easy and within the same measurement time as A260 alone.
+The ratio of A260/A280 indicates how pure the DNA sample is and it can be measured just as easily and within the same measurement time as A260 alone.
 A full absorbance spectrum in the range of 220-1000 nm helps to identify impurities and it can be measured within one second per well.